tural-m/micromobility-analytics/README.md

 **Limitations**:
 - Dataset is Austin TX — used as an operational proxy for micromobility analysis
-- Revenue figures are estimates based on publicly available Lime pricing, not actual transaction data
+- Revenue figures are estimates based on publicly available micromobility pricing rates, not actual transaction data
 - 2022 data covers January through April only due to dataset availability
 - Fleet utilization reframed to trip concentration due to absence of fleet inventory data